Spectral narrowing of a phonon resonance in time-domain sum-frequency spectroscopy: Time-Domain Sum-Frequency Dynamics

 The variation of the dephasing dynamics with the excitation frequency is apparent in Figs.~\ref{fig:2Dtraces}(b) and (c), when looking at the SFG intensity contrast in the temporal range between the sub-pulse peaks.
-In the resonant case at $\nu_\t{IR}=\SI{960}{cm^{-1}}$, Fig.~\ref{fig:2Dtraces}(c), a clear 'smear-out' of the intensity is oberved, caused by the relative long decay time $\kappa$, compared to the behavior in Fig.~\ref{fig:2Dtraces}(b).
-The one-dimensional dephasing traces shown in Fig.~\ref{fig:trSFG} have been extracted from the plots of Fig.~\ref{fig:2Dtraces} at time $t=\SI{3.5}{\micro s}$, to facilitate the fitting of the material response induced by just a single FEL sub-pulse.
+In the resonant case at $\nu_\t{IR}=\SI{960}{cm^{-1}}$, Fig.~\ref{fig:2Dtraces}(c), a clear 'smear-out' of the intensity is oberved, caused by the decay time $\kappa$ being signficantly longer than the sub-ps FEL micropulses, compared to the near-instantaneous response leading to much `crisper' features in Figs.~\ref{fig:2Dtraces}(a) and (b).
+The one-dimensional dephasing traces shown in Fig.~\ref{fig:trSFG} have been extracted from the plots of Fig.~\ref{fig:2Dtraces} at time $t=\SI{3.5}{\micro s}$, to facilitate the fitting of the material response induced by a single FEL sub-pulse.